inobulles/aqua-devices/README.md

 # aqua-devices

 This repository contains the source code for all AQUA device sets and devices for a range of different platforms.
-Each top-level directory corresponds to a set of devices (a "device set") which are meant to work together on a specific platform or configuration.
+Each top-level directory corresponds to a set of devices (a "device set" or "devset") which are meant to work together on a specific platform or configuration.
 Here is a quick overview of each device set:

 ## Core devices